Dave Henderson: 1991–1993

-During the first half of the season, Henderson hit well, batting .298 with 18 home runs and 50 RBIs, and was selected for the 1991 All-Star Game with over 1.5 million fan votes.
+During the first half of the season, Henderson hit well, batting .298 with 18 home runs and 50 RBIs, and was selected for the All-Star Game with over 1.5 million fan votes.
 He started the All-Star Game for the AL in right field, and was 0-for-2 at the plate before being pinch hit for by Rubén Sierra in the sixth inning.
-In August, Henderson hit three home runs in a single game, in a losing effort against the Minnesota Twins, with all three coming in consecutive at bats off starting pitcher David West.
+In August, Henderson hit three home runs in one game, in a losing effort against Minnesota, with all three coming in consecutive at bats off starting pitcher David West.
 Henderson's average dipped in the second half of the season and he finished the year at .276 with 85 RBIs and a career-high 25 home runs.
-The Athletics finished with an 84–78 record, 4th place in the AL West.
+The Athletics finished with an 84–78 record in fourth place in the AL West.

-Henderson had problems with a badly strained right hamstring throughout the season, which limited him to just 20 games played, and caused him to miss 104 consecutive games between May 5 and the start of September.
-He hit just 9-for-63 (.143) for the season, with 2 RBIs.
-While Oakland won the AL West (then lost to Toronto in six games in the 1992 ALCS), Henderson was left off the postseason roster due to his injury.
+Henderson had problems with a badly strained right hamstring throughout the season, which limited him to just 20 games and caused him to miss 104 games from May 5 to the start of September.
+He hit just 9-for-63 (.143) for the season with 2 RBIs.
+While Oakland won the AL West (then lost to Toronto in six games in the ALCS), Henderson was left off the postseason roster due to his injury.